 The importance of self-awareness to transformational leadership

-– Transactional, where leaders use rewards and their position of power to achieve results
+– Transactional leadership, where leaders use rewards and their position of power to achieve results

-– Transformational, where leaders work with their teams, inspiring them to grow, develop new skills, and perform at their best
+– Transformational leadership, where leaders work with their teams, inspiring them to grow, develop new skills and perform at their best.
+Transformational leadership is increasingly key in today’s people-oriented world of work.

-Self-awareness is a key trait of transformational leadership, making it a critical skill to build.
+Self-awareness is a key trait of the transformational leadership style, making it a critical skill to build.
 Gartner lists developing current and future leadership as one of its top 5 priorities for HR in 2022 and highlights a need to equip mid-level managers to lead with empathy.
+This is essential in leading transformational change.

 Areas to focus on for developing self-awareness